 - Kurrently – Free social search engine that shows you what’s being shared on Twitter and Facebook.
 Clean, simple interface.
 Free.

 - Blekko – Allows you to narrow your social media searches with “slashtags.”

 - Klout – Measures awareness across multiple social platforms like Google+, Facebook and Twitter.
 This site is really growing, and you need to watch what it does.

 - Socialbakers – Monitor and measure your Facebook stats with their Engagement Analytics PRO or Engagement Builder PRO.

 - PostRank Analytics – Helps you measure and improve social media audience loyalty by identifying influencers and measuring off-site engagement.

-- Social Mentions – Set up alerts for certain keywords that you get when people use that keyword on the social web.
+- Social Mentions – Allows you to set up alerts for certain keywords that you get when people use that keyword on the social web.

 - TwitterFall – Shows you how to monitor what is being said about your brand.
 Not the greatest layout, but the geolocation feature is cool for local search.